dotgc/dotfiles/README.md

 Notes:
-  1. If the repo was clones using https, change the remote url to have <username>@.
+  1. If the repo was cloned using https, change the remote url to have <username>@.
 This would prevent asking for username everytime.
 It'll still ask for password.